typelevel/cats/docs/src/main/tut/freeapplicative.md

 ### Why not both?
 It is perhaps more plausible and useful to have both the actual validation function and the logging strings.
-While we could easily compile our program twice, once for each interpreter as we have above, we could also do it in one go - this would avoid multiple traversals or the same structure.
+While we could easily compile our program twice, once for each interpreter as we have above, we could also do it in one go - this would avoid multiple traversals of the same structure.

 Another useful property `Applicative`s have over `Monad`s is that given two `Applicative`s `F[_]` and `G[_]`, their product `type FG[A] = (F[A], G[A])` is also an `Applicative`.
 This is not true in the general